vitalets/babel-plugin-runtyper/readme.md

  * `break` - notification via throwing error and breaking execution

 ## Run on existing project
-You can try Runtyper on your existing project with the softest configuration to see how it is going in runtime.
+You can try Runtyper on existing project because no special annotations needed.
-Config:
+Default configuration is rather strict.
+You can start with the softest:
 ```js
 {
     enabled: true,